hajonsoft/hajonsoft-tiger/.github/ISSUE_TEMPLATE/story.md

 ---

-As a USER/TRAVELLER/ADMIN to HAJonSoft I want to
+As USER/TRAVELLER/ADMIN to HAJonSoft I want to

 ### Considerations ✍

 ```
-Design considerations here including initial design or available ideas ...
+Initial design
+Available ideas
 ```

 ### Acceptance Criteria 👍

 ```
-- **Performance:** Display progress when processing takes longer than the standard 3 second wait duration.
+- Performance: Display progress when processing takes longer than the standard 3 second wait duration.
-- **Security:** All calls to the backend must use a token
+- Security: All calls to the backend must use a token
-- **Logging and Analytics:** Log errors to data dog and analytics to google analytics
+- Logging and Analytics: Log errors to data dog and analytics to google analytics
-- **Deployment:** Automatic deployment using GitHub Actions
+- Deployment: Automatic deployment using GitHub Actions
-- **Marketing and customer education:** create a video for the feature and place the multi-language video as close to the customer as possible
+- Marketing and customer education: create a video for the feature and place the multi-language video as close to the customer as possible
-- **Long term vision:** consideration
+- Long term vision: consideration
-- **Community outsourcing opportunity:** explore opportunity
+- Community outsourcing opportunity: explore opportunity
 ```
 ❤ This should be helpful mainly to USER/TRAVELLER/ADMIN in doing ...